Wee: what you need to know

 Poo: what you need to know

 Your newborn’s first poo will be a dark green, tar-like substance called meconium.
-This is normal – it’s your baby’s body emptying her stomach and bowel after being in the womb for nine months.
+This is normal – it’s your baby’s stomach and bowel contents emptying after being in the womb for nine months.
 You might see some dark green poos for a few days.

 After this, there’s a big range of normal when it comes to what baby poo looks and smells like and how often babies poo.